Japanese hip-hop: Blackface

 Noted in Joe Wood's article, "The Yellow Negro", "Japan in the eighties seemed a lot like America in the fifties."
 In other words, the socio-economic conditions for white American middle-class children (white negroes) in the 1950s and their Japanese counterpart (Japanese blackfacers) in the 1980s allowed unprecedented cultural deviance to occur.
-It is the wealth and prosperity characteristic of these demographic groups at these specific points in time that can lend us understanding to when, why, and how one culture can most fluidly assimilate into another.
-Ironically, both cultures adopted black cultural practices in the midst of a post-war boom.
-In the case of Japan, the 'Japanese Miracle' gave many middle-class families the financial padding necessary for such diverse consumerism.
+Both cultures adopted black cultural practices in the midst of a post-war boom.
+In the case of Japan, the Japanese economic miracle gave many middle-class families the financial padding necessary for such diverse consumerism.

-Rebelling against the conformity and homogeneity of Japanese society, Japanese blackfacers took it a step further by uniquely adapting the physical look of black culture by literally tanning their faces to seem more 'black.'
-To Japanese hip-hop fans and to Japanese culture, the hip-hop phenomena severely influenced Japanese youth.
-Japanese hip hop is just an animation.
-It mimics only the style of American hip hop, not the meaning.
+Rebelling against the conformity and homogeneity of Japanese society, Japanese blackfacers adapted the physical look of black culture by tanning their faces to appear more 'black.'
+To Japanese hip-hop fans and Japanese culture, the hip-hop phenomena severely influenced Japanese youth.
+Japanese hip hop mimics the style of American hip hop without carrying over its meaning.

 Some critics of Japanese hip hop believe that it simply follows a long line of black music that ultimately gained popularity through a different ethnic group mimicking the music.
 The "Elvis Effect" occurs "when white participation in traditionally black avenues of cultural production produces feelings of unease."
-It occurs whenever a white person attempts a historically black art-form, is discovered to critical acclaim, and this is what leads to that art-form receiving widespread commercial acceptance.
+It occurs whenever a white person attempts a historically black art form, is discovered to critical acclaim, and this is what leads to that art form receiving widespread commercial acceptance.
 Aside from Elvis Presley, notable examples throughout music history include Dave Brubeck, Eric Clapton, and Eminem.
 Many critics believe that this concept is relevant to Japanese and other forms of global hip hop.
-If listeners first discover Hip Hop through a Japanese artist, there is the fear that they will never bother learning about hip hop's origins and simply continue to listen to strictly Japanese versions of the genre.
+If listeners first discover hip-hop through a Japanese artist, there is the fear that they will not bother learning about the genre's origins and simply continue to listen to strictly Japanese versions of the genre.